glhd/special/README.md

     </a>
 </div>

-# Special ✨
+# Special✨

-Sometimes, certain database records are just **special ✨** and you need to reference them inside your code.
-Things like a few special partners or vendors that have special handling in a few places; or special entries that need their own special artisan commands run from time-to-time.
+Sometimes, certain database records are just **special✨**, and you need to reference them inside your code.

+You might have a few special vendors that have special handling in a few special places, and maybe their own special artisan commands run from time-to-time.

-special ✨ lets you use [backed enums](https://www.php.net/manual/en/language.enumerations.backed.php) to reference Eloquent models.
+special✨ lets you use [backed enums](https://www.php.net/manual/en/language.enumerations.backed.php) to reference Eloquent models.
 Rather than backing your enum with a string or integer, think of it as backing your enum with a database record.

-If the record is missing, you can let special ✨ automatically create it for you.
+If the record is missing, you can let special✨ automatically create it for you.
 This is especially great in testing, where you may have a few special records that need to exist for a few special tests, but you don't want to track which tests need to run special seeders at setup.